-Determination of 2014 Long-Term Incentives: GEB LTIP
+Determination of 2015 Long-Term Incentives: GEB LTIP

-The table below presents the aggregate incentive payouts we made to our participating Named Executive Officers for 2014 under the GEB LTIP funding mechanics:
+For 2015, the Company's EBITDA results produced a funding equal to 112% of target.
+The table below presents the aggregate incentive payouts we made to our participating Named Executive Officers for 2015 under the GEB LTIP.